 For example, during lightly loaded system conditions, a transmission line outage may not cause any reliability criteria violations, but during heavier loads, the same outage may result in generator instability or overloads on remaining facilities.

 Automatic single-phase or three-phase reclosing following temporary faults during stressed operating conditions may avoid the need to take remedial action.
-Appropriate RAS action may still be required if reclosing is unsuccessful.
+RAS action may still be required if reclosing is unsuccessful.

 The RAS is designed to mitigate specific effects of critical contingencies that initiate the actual system problems.
 There may be a single critical outage or there may be several critical single contingency outages for which remedial action is needed.
 There may also be credible double or other multiple contingencies for which remedial action is needed.
 Each critical contingency may require a separate arming level and different remedial actions.